 *The payout of this endowment is doubled through the Johns Hopkins University President’s Undergraduate Scholarship Gifts Matching Program.

-Established by a bequest from Mr. Lewis who studied harp and organ in the conservatory from 1902-1916.
+Established by a bequest from Mr. Lewis who studied harp and organ in the Conservatory from 1902 to 1916.

 Established in 2000 by Dr. Margery Morgan Lowens, a musicologist who taught for many years at Peabody.
 Her husband, Irving Lowens was also a faculty member and dean at Peabody, in addition to his work as a chief music critic at the Washington Star newspaper, the Assistant Head of the music division of the Library of Congress.